paigeweber13/fine-hardware-visualization/docs/installation-and-usage.md

 different directory, be sure to edit the respective makefiles to match.

 ## Tests

+Don't forget to run `sudo modprobe msr` before running any code that uses likwid or fhv!

 TODO: add tests info

 ## Examples

+don't forget to run `sudo modprobe msr` before running any code that uses likwid or fhv!

 TODO: add examples info

+# Key Terms

+- **FHV**: this software, fine-hardware-visualization
+- **Region**: a user-defined section of code that will be measured by fhv.
+- **Group**: aka likwid performance group: a list of hardware counters and metrics that will be measured by likwid.

 # Measuring Your Code (API Usage)

 In `examples/minimal` you will find a minimal example that does a good job indicating how to use the API.
-The next section outlines the basic usage, and that is followed by full instructions, detaiils, and "gotchas".
+The first section outlines the basic usage and after that there is full instructions, details, and "gotchas".

+As a reminder, don't forget to run `sudo modprobe msr` before running any code that uses likwid or fhv!

 ## Basic Usage